 Section 2.01.
-Receipt of School Aid Funds.
-The University Board is the Fiscal Agent for the Academy.
+Receipt of State School Aid Payments and Other Funds.
+The University Board is the Fiscal Agent for the Academy for the limited purpose of receiving State School Aid Payments.
+By separate agreement, the University Board and the Academy may also agree that the University Board will receive Other Funds for transfer to the Academy.
 The Fiscal Agent will receive State School Aid Payments from the State, as provided in Section 3.02.

 Section 2.02.
 Transfer to Academy.
-The Fiscal Agent shall transfer all State School Aid Payments and all Other Funds received on behalf of the Academy to the Academy within three (3) business days of receipt or as otherwise required by the provisions of the State School Aid Act of 1979 or applicable state board rules.
+Except as provided in the Contract, the Fiscal Agent shall transfer all State School Aid Payments and all Other Funds received on behalf of the Academy to the Academy within three (3) business days of receipt or as otherwise required by the provisions of the State School Aid Act of 1979 or applicable State Board rules.
 The State School Aid Payments and all Other Funds shall be transferred into the Account designated by a resolution of the Board of Directors of the Academy and by a method of transfer acceptable to the Fiscal Agent.

 Section 2.03.
 Limitation of Duties.
-The Fiscal Agent has no responsibilities or duties to verify the Academy's pupil count, as defined in the State School Aid Act of 1979, as amended, or to authorize, to approve or to determine the accuracy of the State School Aid Payments received on behalf of the Academy from the State Treasurer.
-The Fiscal Agent's duties under this Agreement are separated from the University Board's duties outlined in the Contract executed by the University Board and the Academy and dated as of June 25, 2004.
+The Fiscal Agent has no responsibilities or duties to verify the Academy's pupil membership count, as defined in the State School Aid Act of 1979, as amended, or to authorize, to approve or to determine the accuracy of the State Aid School Payments received on behalf of the Academy from the State Treasurer.
+The duties of the Fiscal Agent are limited to the receipt and transfer to the Academy of State School Aid Payments and Other Funds received by the Academy.
+The Fiscal Agent shall have no duty to monitor or approve expenditures made by the Academy Board.